Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

    ![](./img/shcd_example.png)

-   In this example, the 10G_25G_40G_100G worksheet has the upper left and lower right corners of I37 and T107 respectively.
+   In this example above, the 10G_25G_40G_100G worksheet has the upper left and lower right corners of I37 and T107 respectively.
+Note, the above screenshot is trimmed and only the first full 68 rows are shown.

 1. Use CANU to validate this worksheet.